TRAINING IN EVIDENCE-BASED PUBLIC HEALTH

 All three courses listed below are developed via a partnership with the National Association of Chronic Disease Directors and the Centers for Disease Control and Prevention.

-A national EBPH course is typically held once or twice each year in St. Louis, Missouri, hosted by Washington University in St. Louis.
-For information, contact Linda Dix.
+The EBPH course is typically held over 3 1/2 days once or twice each year at Washington University in St. Louis, MO.
+For more information on the course please contact Linda Dix at email@example.com.

 State-based EBPH courses are held once or twice per year in selected states.
 Following the training, states are expected to replicate the course following consultation on train-the-trainer approaches.
-For information, contact Carol Brownson.
+For more information, contact Carol Brownson at firstname.lastname@example.org.